032 Laboratory Three: Accelerated Motion

 Confirming the hypothesis that a time versus distance graph is a quadratic curve is difficult.
 We cannot determine the slope of a curve using a best fit straight line.
 The slope would be in centimeters per second (speed) but the slope is changing, the line is curved, which means the speed must of the falling object must be changing.

-If the theory is correct and the relationship is a quadratic relationship ("x²"), then we can square the time values and graph these squared time values on the x-axis and the distance values on the y-axis.
-The result should be a straight line with a slope of one half g as seen in graph 2.
+If the theory is correct and the relationship is a quadratic relationship ("x²"), then we can square the time values, divide by two, and graph the resulting values on the x-axis and the distance values on the y-axis.
+The result should be a straight line with a slope of g as seen in graph 2.

-This is just like y = mx except that for x we are going to graph the square of the time [t²].
-If all goes well, this second graph should be a straight line.
+This is just like y = mx except that for x we are going to graph half of the square of the time [t²/2].
+If all goes well, this second graph should be close to a line.
 The values on your axes will differ from those seen here.

 The units of slope for the second graph and of gravity in this laboratory are centimeters per second squared, also written cm/s².

-Note that your graphs based on your data from laboratory might not produce lines as smooth as those seen above.
+Note that your graph based on your data from laboratory might not produce a line as smooth as that seen above.
 Small deviations from a smooth line are the result of small errors in measurement, not evidence that the theory is false.
 The whole pattern of the data would have to disagree with shape proposed to disconfirm the theory.

 Ball fall diagram meter stick start timer stop timer height d (distance)